National Youth Violence Prevention Week Activities & Challenges

 - Conduct Workshops and share tips, lesson plans, and ideas for preventing youth violence.
 Utilize free Know the Signs Programs from Sandy Hook Promise

 - Raise Awareness through PSAs, posters, and social media sharing for NYVPW.
-Use #NYVPW on social media.
+Use #NYVPW on social media — tag Twitter @SAndyHook or Instagram @SandyHookPromise.
 Help change Tomorrow’s News.

 - Visualize Six out of Ten.
 Place six large orange ribbons and four green ribbons in a highly visual place.
 This represents the statistic that 60% of American children are exposed to violence, crime, or abuse in their homes, schools, and communities.
 Share the meaning of the ribbons on your morning announcements or post stat with ribbons.

-- Be Aware!
-Share #TomorrowsNews with youth and adults to facilitate conversations on how to Know The Signs and prevent violence BEFORE it happens.
+- Be the Light!
+Share #TomorrowsNews with youth and adults to facilitate dialogue on how to Know The Signs and prevent violence BEFORE it happens.

-- Learn about Warning Signs, Signals and Threats.
-Learn how to Say Something when you see Warning Signs, Signals and Threats.
+- Use Your Spider-Sense!
+Teach others how to Say Something when you see Warning Signs, Signals and Threats.
 Share Helpful Tips with families and school staff.

 - Act On It!
 Develop a suggestion box, locker, or tip line so students can anonymously report threats or provide suggestions to improve safety.

 - Think Before You Speak.
-Conduct an activity to identify words that include instead of exclude and help create a culture of acceptance.
+Conduct an activity to identify words that INCLUDE instead of EXCLUDE to help create a culture of acceptance.
 Create posters or a bulletin board with positive, encouraging and inclusive words.

 Day 3: Be An Upstander!
-Sponsored by The Allstate Foundation
+Use Your Superpowers!

-- Create PSAs.
-Create public service announcements on what it is to be an upstander.
-Role play different scenarios.
+- Produce PSAs.
+Create public service announcements on what it is to be an Upstander.
 Share on morning announcements, with local media or social media with #NYVPW

 - Don’t Let Anger Heat You Up!
 Pass out hot chocolate with this phrase attached.
 Share Tips on Staying Cool When Things Heat Up